What does your child learn at school each day? Find information about our curriculum subjects here.

 The development of English language skills is a conscious concern in every aspect of school life.
 Each day provides the opportunity to develop children’s speaking, listening, reading and writing skills.
 A daily English lesson ensures that all these skills are covered.

 Science topics are a major part of every term’s work.
 The science curriculum is planned so that each child covers the learning areas of the National Curriculum twice; introducing a theme, then returning to it to consolidate and develop their learning.
 The teachers’ approach to teaching science aims to develop the skills of planning, hypothesising and predicting, designing and carrying out investigations.
+The curriculum aims to teach children to think scientifically and to be curious about everything around them.

 We encourage children to have a cross curricular approach to their learning and emphasise the opportunity to use the skills they develop in speaking, listening, reading, writing, maths and science in all other areas of the curriculum.